Death or Life: The Power of the Tongue

 "Death and life are in the power of the tongue, and those who love it will eat its fruits" (Proverbs 18:21).

 Just like we can destroy people with our words, we can also encourage them and give them the motivation to go on in life.
 Words have been known to save a person from the brink of suicide.
 And our words can help people grow and achieve, and become all that they were meant to be.
-It is all up to us how we use them, for good or for ill.
+We must not be careless with them.

 I. The Tongue is Small but Powerful